TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 ### READ ALOUD

 As you approach the center of town, an unusual scent wafts into your nose, a mix of musty decay and a powerful floral fragrance.
-As you crest over the  last hill before the town square, you can see the [[Church of Chauntea]], now roofless, with a steady stream of traffic in and out as a pile of slumped grey grows larger.
+As you crest over the last hill before the town square, you can see the [[Church of Chauntea]], now roofless, with a steady stream of traffic in and out as a pile of slumped grey heaped just outside the front garden grows larger.

-Passing through the large doors of the church, the party now sees the beautiful stained-glass mural of Chauntea shining over the the wreckage they fought in the night prior: the pews were disorderly, many still unseen, buried under the collapsed ceiling.
+Passing through the large doors of the church, the party now sees the beautiful stained-glass mural of Chauntea shining over the the wreckage they fought in the night prior: the pews many disorderly, many still unseen, buried under the collapsed ceiling.
 Children of many ages quietly pick up what little wilted wood they can in their small hands, as they join the brown-cloaked adults in loading heaps onto a wagon to add to the pile outside.

 *Ask the party how they feel*